 Share This:Anyone who knows me, knows I’m not a typical grown-up.
 I’m lucky enough to be married to an awesome audio engineer and he recorded me reading, Art Class, the poem I wrote to my son explaining this.
 Share This:

 I grew up in Houston, Texas.
 If you've never been to Houston, I can describe it for you like this: just imagine any dystopian movie and then replace all the crazed brain-eating zombies with crazed brain-eating conservatives and there you go.
 To be fair, Houston’s come a long way lately, but when I was growing up there, it was the late 80's/early 90’s.
 And Houston in the 90’s certainly wasn't known for its picturesque parks, art scene, or lesbian mayor.
 Houston in the 90's was largely known for its suburbs and its malls, neither of which I felt particularly drawn to.
 I knew there had to be more to life than to grow up, live by a big mall, and then die.

 So the other night I had this dream that I was somehow entangled with religious fundamentalists and I was told to gather a few things that were really important to me before we all climbed onto a big tour bus.
 So there I was, crying and clutching my wedding ring, a manila folder full of papers… and a coffee maker...
 That sounds about right, I *do* love coffee (and manila folders).

+Earlier this year, I was chosen to read an essay about motherhood as a member of the 2013 cast of the Listen to Your Mother Show.
+It was an amazing night full of wonderful stories by talented writers all celebrating motherhood.
+I was so honored to be a member of the cast this year.
 Here is the video of me reading my essay, The Vagina-Mommy Incident.
 It's about the time I thought it would be a good idea to tell Kai the proper name for our genitals and how great that went